curry0622/Parallel-Matrix-Multiplication/README.md

 # Parallel-Matrix-Multiplication

-This is the final project of NTHU CS5422 Parallel Programming (2022 Fall)
+This is the final project of NTHU CS5422 Parallel Programming (2022 Fall) collaborated with [Vicky Chen](https://github.com/vickychen928)

 For presentation PPT 👉 [Here](./PP_PROJ_PPT.pdf)